 LTLC’s Community Meals Program

-The Lowell Transitional Living Center’s (LTLC) kitchen provides approximately 108,000 meals annually, serving three meals daily 365 days per year.
+The Lowell Transitional Living Center’s (LTLC) kitchen provides over 100,000 meals annually, serving three meals daily 365 days per year.
 While active community donations and the Greater Boston and Merrimack Valley Food Banks are huge assets, we rely on private donations to fund supplies, equipment repairs and replacement, and staple food items.

 As a Community Meals Program, meals are served to shelter residents as well as people from the Greater Lowell Community who are struggling with food security.
 The Community Meals Program guarantees enough nutritionally balanced meals to feed anyone in the community that seeks them.